 - Often likely to serve less time in jail.1

-Together with our private criminal defense investigators and experts, we'll get to work immediately to protect your rights.
+Together with our private investigators and experts, we'll get to work immediately to protect your rights.
 We'll locate and interview witnesses, obtain surveillance tapes, and do all the necessary background research into the facts of your case.
-Surprise twists work well on TV, but in real life, it pays to be prepared.
+Surprise twists work well on TV.
+But in real life, it pays to be prepared.

 Sometimes it's possible to stop criminal charges from ever being filed.
 At other times, savvy and early negotiating can get the district attorney to reconsider the charges.
-Our Colorado criminal lawyers will present your story and evidence in the best possible light.
+Our defense lawyers will present your story and evidence in the best possible light.

-When the prosecutors see the whole picture—and not just what the cops or the alleged victim has to say-- they may decide to file lesser charges.
+When the prosecutors see the whole picture - and not just what the police or the alleged victim have to say - they may decide to file lesser charges.
 Or they might not file charges at all.
 But we are also not afraid to take cases to trial in front of a jury.
 In short, we fight your case and do whatever is best for you.

 Close personal contact with your attorney

 Defending a Colorado DUI / DWAI or criminal case is hard enough.
 The last thing you need is the added stress of not being able to reach your lawyer.
-We pride ourselves on the accessibility of both our Colorado criminal defense lawyers and our skilled support staff.
+We pride ourselves on the accessibility of both our lawyers and our skilled support staff.

-In order to give you emotional support as well as top Colorado criminal representation, we observe two policies:
+In order to give you emotional support as well as top notch representation, we practice two policies:

 - Every client phone call, email or text is returned the same day; and